 So, to learn more about accident in the street claims, please read on or get in touch today.

-From being struck by an oncoming vehicle to tripping on pavement that hasn’t been maintained, there are many ways that accidents in the street could happen.
+From being struck by an oncoming vehicle to making a pavement trip claim, there are many ways that accidents in the street could happen.
 However, your injuries happened because someone breached their duty of care towards you, you may be able to claim.

 Generally, there are two heads of damage that constitute a personal injury payout.
 The first is general damages, which address any physical or psychological damage that you may have suffered.
 We’ll discuss general damages in more detail in the next section.